-Note: I’ve found coconut flour browns very quickly.
-Keep your heat to medium (or medium low depending on your pan or stove), and if you need a bit more oil to keep the pan from getting too dry, add it in small amounts along the side (so it warms up before reaching the chicken).
+If you need more oil to keep the pan from getting too dry, add it in small amounts along the side (so it warms up before reaching the chicken).

 Once all the chicken pieces are golden, remove them from the pan and set aside.

 Return chicken to the pan, turn it to coat with sauce, adding more broth if necessary to make sure the chicken is partially submerged (see photo above).
 Submerge cinnamon sticks in the liquid, top the chicken with remaining rosemary sprigs, cover the pan, and simmer on low heat for 45 minutes.

-Check the chicken occasionally, and add the remaining broth if / as necessary to keep roughly 1/2″ of sauce / juices / gravy in the bottom of the pan at all times (if using a dutch oven for a larger batch, keep the chicken mostly submerged in sauce / juices).
+Check the chicken occasionally, and add more broth if / as necessary to keep roughly 1/2″ of sauce / juices / gravy in the bottom of the pan at all times (if using a dutch oven for a larger batch, keep the chicken mostly submerged in sauce / juices).

-After 45 minutes, the chicken is ready to serve, but it will taste even better if you can turn off the heat, keep the skillet covered, and let the chicken rest in the pan with the sauce for a couple hours.
+Frying pan method: after 45 minutes, the chicken is ready to serve, but it will taste even better if you can turn off the heat, keep the skillet covered, and let the chicken rest in the pan with the sauce for a couple hours.
 Reheat if necessary just before serving.

 When you’re ready to serve, garnish with slivered almonds and flat leaf parsley.